jaegeral/opendocs/service_docs/templates/operations.md

 Monitoring {#monitoring}
 -------

-> Is there a place to make adhoc queries about the behaviour of the serviec?
+> Is there a place to make adhoc queries about the behaviour of the service?
 Is there a place to make pre-cooked queries?
 > If so, link to the source code for the dashboards and precomputed queries.

 ### Logs